-Proposed emission Reduce emissions A comprehensive emissions Undertake an annual review / update of the emissions inventory compiled for the District CDM inventory database of all Ensure all listed activities have an Atmospheric Emission Licence CDM for air pollution industrial emission sources in the Ensure all listed activities are registered and reporting to NAEIS CDM sources CDM Ensure all controlled emitters are identified and registered in NAEIS CDM / Local Municipality Compliance and enforcement Uphold reporting and compliance timeframes for identified controlled emitters CDM / Local Municipality Transition of the controlled emitter permitting function to the Local municipalities CDM / Local Municipality Ensure compliance with conditions of AELs for listed activities CDM Assign air quality offset programmes as part of AEL conditions for qualifying facilities CDM Offer support to DME and carbon taxpayers to encourage efficient policy implementation LEDET / CDM emissions emiss from inven domestic fuel dome A comprehensive emissions inventory for domestic fuel burning sources Review domestic fuel burning emissions inventory with updated population statistics as these become available Develop and implement strategies to Encourage use of cleaner fuels and stoves Ensure strategies implemented in the District are aligned with National strategies address domestic fuel burning emissions Align and refocus resources in support of interventions such as the Safe Paraffin Campaign with DTI Assign air quality offset programmes as part of AEL conditions for qualifying facilities Reduce A comprehensive Obtain updated fuel sales data from the DoE CDM Short-term emissions from vehicles emissions inventory for Obtain traffic count data for main roads in the District CDM Short-term vehicles Review vehicle emissions inventory with traffic count data CDM Short-term - ongoing Reduce emissions Develop and implement Obtain information in order to quantity pesticide and fertilizer use in the District CDM Short-term from strategies to Ensure that crop spraying takes place under CDM Short-medium agriculture address agricultural emissions favourable atmospheric conditions that reduce spray drift, i.e. when wind speeds and temperatures are low term Agricultural burning should only be allowed under favourable dispersion conditions which occur in the middle of the day.
+Proposed emission Reduce emissions A comprehensive emissions Undertake an annual review / update of the emissions inventory compiled for the District CDM reduction strategies from industries inventory database of all Ensure all listed activities have an Atmospheric Emission Licence CDM for air pollution industrial emission sources in the Ensure all listed activities are registered and reporting to NAEIS CDM sources CDM Ensure all controlled emitters are identified and registered in NAEIS CDM / Local Municipality Compliance and enforcement Uphold reporting and compliance timeframes for identified controlled emitters CDM / Local Municipality Transition of the controlled emitter permitting function to the Local municipalities CDM / Local Municipality Ensure compliance with conditions of AELs for listed activities CDM Assign air quality offset programmes as part of AEL conditions for qualifying facilities CDM Offer support to DME and carbon taxpayers to encourage efficient policy implementation LEDET / CDM Reduce emissions from domestic fuel burning A comprehensive emissions inventory for domestic fuel burning sources Review domestic fuel burning emissions inventory with updated population statistics as these become available Develop and implement Encourage use of cleaner fuels and stoves Ensure strategies implemented in the District are strategies to address domestic fuel burning emissions aligned with National strategies Align and refocus resources in support of interventions such as the Safe Paraffin Campaign with DTI Assign air quality offset programmes as part of AEL conditions for qualifying facilities Reduce emissions from vehicles A comprehensive emissions inventory for Obtain updated fuel sales data from the DoE Obtain traffic count data for main roads in the District CDM CDM Short-term Short-term vehicles Review vehicle emissions inventory with traffic count data CDM Short-term - ongoing Reduce emissions Develop and implement Obtain information in order to quantity pesticide and fertilizer use in the District CDM Short-term from agriculture strategies to address Ensure that crop spraying takes place under favourable atmospheric conditions that reduce CDM Short-medium term agricultural spray drift, i.e. when wind speeds and emissions temperatures are low Agricultural burning should only be allowed under favourable dispersion conditions which occur in the middle of the day.
 CDM Short-medium term Align agricultural/pesticide management approaches in the District with the National Pesticide Management Policy CDM Medium - long- term Align land use management with carbon sequestration opportunities for carbon taxable activities.
 LEDET / CDM Short-term - ongoing Support the development and implementation of the MRV of AFOLU system where possible LEDET / CDM Medium - long- term Reduce emissions Develop and implement Prescribed burning of firebreaks to minimize uncontrolled fires CDM Ongoing from biomass burning strategies to address biomass burning emissions Establish a biomass burning advisory line which will aid people to burn on days that are not hazardous to air quality or run-away fires.
 A complaints line should also be set up.
 CDM Short-medium Raise public awareness through various media and education campaigns.
-CDM / Local Municipalities Short-medium Implement biomass burning policy and/or enforce compliance with the conditions stated in the Municipal By-Laws CDM / Local Municipalities Short- termongoing Draft/amend the municipal by-laws to include additional conditions/guidelines for biomass burning CDM Short-term Reduce emissions Develop and implement Maintain a current database of all landfill sites (permitted and unpermitted) in the CDM CDM Ongoing from waste treatment and disposal strategies to address waste disposal and Introduce awareness programmes and public education of waste minimization and recycling initiatives CDM / Local Municipalities Short-term- ongoing burning emissions Promote efficient and reliable service delivery to reduce illegal waste dumping and domestic waste burning CDM / Local Municipalities Medium - long- term
+CDM / Local Municipalities Short-medium Implement biomass burning policy and/or enforce compliance with the conditions stated in the Municipal By-Laws CDM / Local Municipalities Short- termongoing Draft/amend the municipal by-laws to include additional conditions/guidelines for biomass burning CDM Short-term Reduce emissions Develop and implement Maintain a current database of all landfill sites (permitted and unpermitted) in the CDM CDM Ongoing from waste treatment and dispos strategies to address waste Introduce awareness programmes and public education of waste minimization and recycling initiatives CDM / Local Municipalities Short-term- ongoing burning emissions Promote efficient and reliable service delivery to reduce illegal waste dumping and domestic waste burning CDM / Local Municipalities Medium - long- term